TheblueMan003/StarLight/README.md

 where T is the type parameters.

 ### "Lazy IF"
-When a if statement is compiled, the expression inside it is simplified.
-If the result value is always true then the condition will disapear from the output code and all the else statement with it.
+When a if (statement is compiled, the expression inside it is simplified.
+If the result value is always true) the condition will disapear from the output code and all the else statement with it.
 ```
 if (true){
     //do stuff